marcoverl/monitoring-templates/message-monitoring/ElasticSearch/README.md

 Navigate to Dashboards / Import

-Paste in the contents of `overlays/Elastic/Dashboards/Rucio External` into the import via panel json
+Paste in the contents of `Dashboards/Rucio-Transfer.json` into the import via panel json